e-stoddard/CIS-106-Eric-Stoddard/README.md

 ## Assignment 8

 In this assignment I learned how to use loops in a program.
 Using Flowgorithm I was able to complete activity 1 using a while loop.
 Loops seem very useful in programming and I am sure I will use them a lot in the future.
 I decided to use Flowgorithm for the second activity as well because I wanted a little more practice with structuring my program correctly.
 I will complete another activity in my own time in Python to get extra practice.

+## Assignment 9

+In this assignment I learned how to use do loops to make a previous program more robust.
+First, I added a do loop to rerun the program as many times as the user wants before exiting the program.
+This will be useful in many programs moving forward to prevent the user from having to restart the program every time they want to use it.
+Second, I added input validation loops to insure the data the user enters makes sense.